DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "...Well"

-Kai is coming from outskirts of 8Th Terminal, and they should know about.
+Kai was coming from outskirts of 8Th Terminal, and they should know about.

 "Well, you should take your time to calm down.
 Considering you were just attacked by demon, I imagine you're still a bit confused.
-Rest a bit and calm yourself"
+Rest a bit and calm yourself."

 "That's right!
-Although you seem to know about us, your clothes and gun... are not familiar to me"
+Although you seem to know about us, your clothes and gun... are not familiar to me."

 Both were looking at Kai's attire and bayonet.
 He was wearing MDA's standard equipment, but Saki and Ashlan had something different.

 ...No, at its core, the design of both uniform is the same.

 ...There are few different details.
 While both uniforms had coat of arms on left side, theirs was different from Kai's Kai's coat of arm belonged to MDA, but these two had something different.